HomeProductsStoreResellersSupportPressContact Us

 All our PocketDocks are designed with the smallest possible size in mind.
 In order to achieve the tiny size, our engineers had to choose a release-button-free design.

 A simple test whether the PocketDock locks secure enough is to plug in a cable into your PocketDock and the PocketDock into your iPod.
 Place a big, soft pillow on the floor, lift the iPod by the cable a few inches above the pillow and gently shake the cable.
 According to our tests the latches inside are strong enough to keep the PocketDock in place.
-If it falls out too easily, you can improve the locking stiffness by slightly pulling out the latches using some small pliers.
+If it falls out too easily, you can improve the locking stiffness by slightly pulling out the latches using a needle or some small pliers.

 3. What are the dimensions of this PocketDock model?